-I always thought that roses needed at least 6 to 8 hours of sunlight every day to be able to bloom their hearts out.
+I always thought roses needed at least 6 to 8 hours of sunlight each day to bloom their best.

-Many will even grow well if they have full sun in the morning.
-Just remember part shade does not mean shade in the morning and sun in the afternoon.
+Many roses will actually grow well if they have full sun in the morning.
+Remember - part shade does not mean shade in the morning and sun in the afternoon.

 Part shade could also be the shade from a hedge, or from a young but tall tree with an immature canopy.
-(Don't forget, though, that tree will eventually grow a larger canopy and may block out too much sun which could require you to move that rose.)
+(Do remember that tree will eventually grow a bigger canopy and may block out too much sun- at that point, just move the rose.)

 My little rose bed beside the drive gets pounded with ice and snow from the plough, the puppies and humans.
 And yet, the roses keep blooming !

-‘'FLORIBUNDA” roses (from the Latin - “many-flowers”) belong to a fairly new group of roses that come from crossing a polyantha like ‘The Fairy’ rose and a hybrid tea rose with a single bloom on a long stem, like ‘Pink Promise” below.
+‘'FLORIBUNDA” roses (from the Latin - “many-flowers”) belong to a fairly new group of roses that come from crossing a polyantha like ‘The Fairy’ rose and a hybrid tea rose (a single bloom on a long stem), like ‘Pink Promise” below.